oargueta3/SDCND-Project-5-Vehicle-Detection/write_up.md

     return features
 ```

-After extracting all features from the vehicle and non-vehicle data sets, the following steps were taken
+After extracting all features from the vehicle and non-vehicle datasets, the following steps were taken
 to prepare the training data for the SVM:

 1. Combine vehicle and non-vehicle data